rickosborne/skyline/story/iaso/117-medical-focus.md

 A number of things happen as these characters attach their Focuses, which are described in that section.

 Characters with other persistent medical conditions — heart defects or missing limbs, for example — will see an overlay on their vision when the Focus goes online.
-The overlay clearly represents an outline of themselves, with some kind of red indicator of the condition.
+The overlay clearly represents a cyan outline of themselves, with some kind of red indicator of the condition.

 Characters with heart or blood disorders will hear a voice and see an overlay, rotating through several languages: